 Do international students need to take out health insurance?

 LoonZorg offers two different health insurance policies for international students that will cover most unforeseen healthcare expenses.
-The main differences between the two policies are in the number of treatments and the maximum coverage.
-Compare both health insurance policies.
+The main differences between the two policies can be found via the following link: Compare both health insurance policies.

-What exactly is covered by Loonzorg's health insurance policies?
+What is covered by LoonZorg's health insurance policies for students?

-Loonzorg health insurance policies for international students cover up to:
+LoonZorg health insurance policies for international students cover:

-These policies are available for a monthly premium of 29,50 euros or 37,50 euros.
+The policies are available for a monthly premium from 21,31 euros, depending on the coverage and excess.
 Register now.